haptork/easyLambda/_docs/03-hello-world.md

 prints the sixth root.
 We can select output columns by their indices as well.
 In place of `colsResult()` we could have written `cols<2>()` or `colsDrop<1>()`.
-The cols and colsDrop properties are also applicable to other computing units like filter and reduce.
+The cols and colsDrop properties are also applicable to other computing units like filter and reduce that we will see later.

 If we use `colsResult` only with first map and not with second one then the program will print the square root (input) and sixth root (output) both.
 But